ThorbenKuck/NetCom2/CONTRIBUTING.md

 3) Fix the bug/develop the new feature based on your design.
 4) Write a test.
 Test any case you could come up with.
 5) Open a pull-request based on the provided pull-request template onto the branch your branch branched from.
+6) Add a direct contributor as an reviewer to your pull-request
+7) Add a direct contributor as an assignee to your pull-request
 6) If your pull-request gets denied, start over from 3.

 ### Releases